davidreneuw/LRT-Monitoring/README.md

 - Uses `formatdata.py `
 - Plots Entire days using the created 1hz files
 - Plots hourly times of those returned by `recordlrt.py`

+`correctrotation.py`
+- Used by `rt1hz`
+- Attempts to correct missalignment in the lrt sites

 ## Manual Usage